bitwiseworks/python-os2/Doc/howto/argparse.rst

    optional arguments:
      -h, --help       show this help message and exit -v, --verbosity  increase output verbosity
-   $ python prog.py 4 -vvv
+   $ python3 prog.py 4 -vvv
    16

 * Yes, it's now more of a flag (similar to ``action="store_true"``) in the